 3 A 2.
 How is the Vaishvadev ritual performed ?

-A. Invoke the Rukmak or Pavak (Fire elements) in the yadnyakund (Pit where yadnya is performed) and meditate on the fire.
+A. Invoke the Rukmak or Pavak (Fire elements) in the yadnyakund and meditate on the fire.
 Sprinkle water six times around the fire and offer gandha (sandalwood paste) and flowers to the eight directions.
 Then, offer cooked rice as oblation.
-Repeating this six times around the fire, perform its Panchopacharpuja (ritualistic worship involving five steps) and partake of that
+Repeating this six times around the fire, perform its Panchopacharpuja (ritualistic worship involving five steps) and partake of that Vibhuti.

 B. On the day of the fast, offer Ahuti (Oblation) of uncooked rice.
 (Since rice is not cooked on the day of the fast, uncooked rice is offered instead as Ahuti)